Impossible Pumpkin Pie

 CLICK HERE TO PIN THIS FOR LATER

-Slice of Impossible Pie Image
+Slice of Impossible Pie with Whipped Cream Image

-Impossible pie is a very easy, no-fuss pie recipe made without a crust.
+Are you familiar with impossible pie? -- Impossible pie is a very easy, no-fuss pie recipe made without a crust.
 Its custard-like filling is mixed with prepared biscuit baking mix (like Bisquick), which in theory forms its own crust during the baking process.

 I've seen some impossible pies form a very distinct crust, while others are pretty much crustless after they've baked.
+But regardless of "how much" of a crust forms, all impossible pies I've seen share two things in common:

-This Impossible Pumpkin Pie is no exception on both those things - it's got a creamy-textured pumpkin custard filling, and it's amazingly easy to make.
+This Impossible Pumpkin Pie is no exception on both of these things - it's got a creamy-textured pumpkin custard filling, and it's amazingly easy to make.
+Think of it as basically a tasty no-fuss crustless pumpkin pie.

 I was familiar with the concept of impossible pie, but until recently had never had a pumpkin version.
 Then one day while going through a box of recipes I inherited from my grandmother, I came across an old newspaper clipping of an impossible pumpkin pie recipe.